 Woodland Jumping Mouse

 The woodland jumping mouse is a small, solitary, and usually nocturnal midsize rodent found in eastern North America.

 Their color varies from yellowish-brown on the sides to dark brown on their back.
-They have an underbody that is white.
+They have a white underbody.

 They can jump as high as 3 meters (or 9.8 feet) by leveraging their strong feet and long tail.
 They prefer a quadrupedal walk to move around.

 They prefer forested habitats.
 The fur of the woodland jumping mouse has several shades of brown along with white feet.